RonaldMartinez00/README_generator/readme.md

 ## Installation

-npm install then run npm package
+npm install then run node index.js

 ## Usage

-.
+fill out the questions and watch the readme.md be created!

 ## Credits